 We met the Sotho who wear conical hats and warm blankets to stave off the cold of mountain living.

-We also learnt about various marriage traditions:
+Learn about various marriage traditions:

 Find out which group of women are the best value for money (or should that be value for cows?) when it comes to their brideprice.